ck9753/Continuous-Delivery-in-flaskAPI-ToDoList/README.md

 ![badge](https://github.com/chloekang234/microservices-TodoList-in-Flask/actions/workflows/main.yml/badge.svg)

-# Microservice ToDo List App in Flask API
+# Continuous Delivery List App in Flask API

 ## Objectvices of Project
 Todo List app that can track completed and incomplete tasks using Flask API.
 Flask-SQLAlchemy extension was used to utilize database.
 New task can be added through Add item interface.
 To update incomplete items to completed items, **Mark As Complete** button is used.
 Items can be deleted by **Delete** button.